dart-lang/site-www/src/_guides/language/language-tour.md

 {% endprettify %}

 You can define your own metadata annotations.
-Here’s an example of defining a @todo annotation that takes two arguments:
+Here’s an example of defining a `@Todo` annotation that takes two arguments:

 <?code-excerpt "misc/lib/language_tour/metadata/todo.dart"?>
 ```dart